alphagov/govuk-network-data/README.md

 You can check they're loaded using `echo $NAME_OF_ENVIRONMENT_VARIABLE` or `printenv`.

+You might notice that there are two (data directories) provided for your convenience:
+* __DATA_DIR__ which will point to your local data dir in this project.
+* __GDRIVE_DATADIR__ which points to our teams Google Drive data dir for this work.
+If you have access and the necessary software ([Google File Stream](https://support.google.com/a/answer/7491144?hl=en)) and permissions, then you can access the data from here rather than downloading it locally to your machine first.

+ Within these `data` dir are the following sub-dir:
+ -  __raw-bq-extract__ to hold the output from extract_data.py
+- __processed_journey__ to hold the output from make_dataset.py
+- __processed_network__ to hold the output from make_functional_network_data.py

 ## Using pip to install necessary packages
 Then install required python packages: